joemmalatesta/joemmalatesta/src/lib/posts/winning-hackathons.md

 > “There’s so many people here, I could never win”

 I had this thought at CalHacks (2000+ people) and still won with a half baked project.
-Realistically, 50% of people will be demoing just an idea, broken project, or some boring fintech app that has judges spacing out.
+Realistically, 50% of people will be demoing just an idea, a broken project, or some boring fintech app that has judges spacing out.

 > “I can’t finish a whole project in 24 hours”

-Unless it’s your first time using a text editor, you can likely glue enough code together to get something pretty and functional for a handful of use cases (and that’s really all you need).
+Unless it’s your first time opening a text editor, you can likely glue enough code together to get something pretty and functional for a handful of use cases (and that’s really all you need).
+You can absolutely win as a beginner and lots of hackathons have specific beginner tracks.

 ***